Birth Injury Case Results

 Here are several of our past successes in some very difficult cases where we were able to obtain a measure of justice for Ohio clients.

-Failure To React Quickly To Warning Signs During Delivery
+Settlement Of $4.65 Million For Failure To React Quickly To Warning Signs During Delivery

 This case involved nurses at a Cincinnati hospital.
 They attempted to blame an OB for not attending to warning signs during a delivery.
 The OB indicated he was in the on-call sleeping room the entire night and was never called in a timely manner.

-Lost in this senseless fight was the family of a little girl who was born brain damaged because of the nurses and the OB to act and deliver the child appropriately.
-After researching the records it was apparent the nurses had falsified the records to reflect calls to the OB they never made.
+Lost in this senseless fight was the family of a little girl who was born brain-damaged because of the nurses and the OB to act and deliver the child appropriately.
+After researching the records, it was apparent the nurses had falsified the records to reflect calls to the OB they never made.
 Despite all this both defendants pushed this case to the eve of trial before resolving the matter.

 The family has utilized the settlement of $4.65 million to provide education, equipment, housing and nursing care for their daughter who is now nearing her teenage years.

-A Laboring Mother Died During Birth Of Her Child
+Settlement Of $4.6 Million When A Laboring Mother Died During Birth Of Her Child

 This was a tragic case of a young, happily married woman who was nearing the end of her second pregnancy when she became ill with strep throat.
 She went to a local hospital and was admitted with a fever and other abnormalities in her vital signs.
 Lab work came back, which confirmed she was infected; however, the nurses and her physician left the results sitting on the hospital’s fax machine unchecked.